Rate Limits

 The API enforces limits at two levels:

-1. Overall API limit: applies to all requests regardless of endpoint.
+1. Global API limit: applies to all requests regardless of endpoint.
+This check runs first.

 Each level tracks two metrics: